 11. Bougainville (Bougainvillea ssp.)

-This tropical plant can carpet whole walls and tall fences with its bounty of flowers for long periods.
+Bougainville is sun loving tropical flowering vine which can carpet whole walls and tall fences with its bounty of flowers for long periods.
 It is a climber, a vine actually, from South America that can grow to a whopping 40 feet (12 meters) in height, and it has become ubiquitous in Hispanic, South American and Mediterranean gardens.

 In fact, it has become an almost symbolic flower of the Mediterranean, even if it is not native there.